Rings Whose Non-Invertible Elements Are Uniquely Strongly Clean: Examples and Main Results

-Now, supposing $\dfrac{R}{J(R)}$ is a division ring, we infer that $R$ is local, so we can take $e=0$, as expected. \end{proof}

-We are now ready to attack and resolve \cite[Question 4.8]{1}: Let $R$ be a ring.
-Is it true that $R$ is a GUC ring if, for every non-invertible element $a\in R$, there exists an unique idempotent $e\in R$ such that $a-e\in J(R)$?
+We are now ready to attack and resolve in the affirmative \cite[Question 4.8]{1} asking: Is it true that $R$ is a GUC ring if, for every non-invertible element $a\in R$, there exists an unique idempotent $e\in R$ such that $a-e\in J(R)$?